Airienteers are proud to host the YHOA Schools Championships at Temple Newsam on the afternoon of Sunday 7th June, 2026.

 | 18 |

 School competitors will be able to run another course (depending on map availability) on a non-competitive basis if they wish - no extra cost.
+See information in 'Registration' above.

 Control Descriptions are on the map and will be text for Short White, White & Yellow.
 Text and IOF symbols for Orange, Light Green and Green.
+Competitors on Short White and White will be allowed to see their maps in the first box of the start lane, where parents/guardians will be able to talk it through with them if necessary.

 Loose description sheets will be available in the start lane.